OffCourseOrg/verilog/assignments/05A-home-security/05A-home-security.md

 ## Assignment 05A "Home Security"

-  05A requires you to construct a simple home security system with a 3 digit pincode. implemented as a moore FSM.
+  05A requires you to construct a simple home security system with a 3 digit pincode.
+Implemented as a Moore FSM.

 #### Your UUT will be checked against a Golden reference.
-  Every clockcyle:
+  Every clock cycle:

   - UUT State must match REF state
   - UUT Outputs must match REF Outputs